tomsun/unifi-controller-vm/README.md

 in a VM, so that you don't have to install a JRE and MongoDB on your main OS.

 The VM uses a bridged network adapter, to simplify access to other devices on the network.
+(Assumes the targeted network is VirtualBox's default interface and assumes DHCP - for finer-grained control, see the [Vagrant documentation](http://docs.vagrantup.com/v2/networking/public_network.html))

 ### Usage